easystats/performance/tests/testthat/_snaps/check_dag.md

       Identification of total effects

       Incorrectly adjusted!
-      To estimate the total effect, at least adjust for .
-Currently, the model only adjusts for `x2`.
+      To estimate the total effect, do not adjust for `x2`.

 ---